data-derp/data-derp.github.io/docs/my-first-dataset/reflect.md

 ## Q&A
 > We didn't handle any large data in the last exercises.
 Why did we need to use Spark?

-You're right, we didn't need to use Spark and it was probably a bit heavy for what we needed to do.
+You're right, we didn't need to use Spark and it was probably a bit heavy for what we needed to do and the volume of data that we had.
 A single-node Pandas would have served just fine.
-But for the purposes of this training, the curators wanted to be consistent with the tech that we used and we often can't get enough Spark practice.
+But for the purposes of this training, the curators wanted to be consistent with the tech that we used throughout the training and we often can't get enough Spark practice. :)

 > Do I need to memorize the entire Spark API?
 There's a lot of functions.